Vet injured in Afghanistan gets new penis in groundbreaking surgery

 The team said they have no plans to use their techniques for gender reassignment surgery.

 Other researchers are working on the problem of restoring damaged sexual organs, including a team trying to grow personalized transplants so that rejection is not a problem.
-A team at Wake Forest University engineered artificial penises in rabbits in 2009 , using cells from the animals, who then used their new organs to father baby rabbits.
+A team at Wake Forest Institute of Regenerative Medicine engineered artificial penises in rabbits in 2009 , using cells from the animals, who then used their new organs to father baby rabbits.